jrandj/aws-solutions-architect-associate/README.md

 1. AWS Direct Connect.

+	* Direct Connect directly connects your data centre to AWS.
+Useful for high-throughput workloads that require a stable and reliable secure connection.

 1. Elastic Load Balancing (ELB).

 1. AWS Global Accelerator.

 1. AWS PrivateLink.

+	* AWS PrivateLink enables peering VPCs to tens, hundreds, or thousands of customer VPCs.
+Does not require VPC peering, route tables, NAT Gateways, Internet Gateways, etc. Requires a Network Load Balance on the service VPC and an Elastic Network Interface (ENI) on the customer VPC.

 1. Amazon Route 53.

+	* An alias is an AWS concept, and should be choosed over CNAME.

+	* Common DNS record types:
+		* Start of Authority (SOA) Records.
+Stores the name of the server that supplied the data for the zone, the admministrator, the current version of thedata, and the default number of seconds for the time-to-live file on resource records.
+		* Canonical Name (CNAME).
+Used to resolve one domain name to another.
+For example, you may have a mobile website with the domain name http://m.acloud.guru that is used for when users browse to your domain name on their mobile devices.
+		* Name Server (NS) Records.
+Used by top-level domain servers to direct traffic to the content DNS server that contains the authoritative DNS records.
+		* A Records.
+Fundamental type of DNS record.
+Used to translate the name of the domain to an IP address.
+		* Alias Records.
+Used to map resource record sets in your hosted zone to load balancers, CloudFront distributions, or S3 buckets that are configured as websites.
+Work like a CNAME record in that you can map one DNS name to another "target" DNS name.

+	* Time to Live (TTL) is the length that a DNS record is cached on either the resolving server or the user's own local PC.

+	* Routing policies available in Route 53:
+		* **Simple Routing:** You can only have one record with multiple IP addresses.
+If you specify multiple values, Route 53 returns all values to the user in a random order.
+		* **Weighted Routing:** Route 53 will send certain percentage of traffic to AZs, regions etc.
+		* **Latency-Based Routing:** Route53 will send traffic to the lower latency option.
+		* **Failover Routing:** An Active Passive setup which will Failover automatically.
+		* **Geolocation Routing:** Traffic will be sent based on the originating location.
+		* **Geoproximity Routing (Traffic Flow Only):** Lets Route 53 route traffic to your resources based on the geographic location of your users and resources.
+You can also optionally choose to route traffic by specifying a value known as a bias.
+The bias expands or shrinks the size of the geopgraphic region from which traffic is routed to a resource.
+You must use Route 53 traffic flow.
+		* **Multivalue Answer Routing:** Distributes DNS responses across multiple IP addresses.

+	* You can buy domain names directly with AWS.
+It can take up to 3 days to register depending on the circumstances.

+	* Health checks can be set on individual record sets.
+If a record fails, it will be removed from Route 53 until it passes.
+You can set SNS notifications to alert you about failed health checks.

 1. AWS Transit Gateway.

+	* AWS Transit Gateway works with Direct Connect as well as VPN connections.
+It supports IP multicast (which is not supported by any other AWS service).
+Mostly used for audio and video distribution.

 1. Amazon VPC.

 	* A Virtual Private Cloud (VPC) is a virtual network dedicated to a single AWS account.
 It is logically isolated from other virtual networks in the AWS cloud.

+	* It consists of internet gateways (or virtual private gateways), route tables, network access control lists, subnets, and security groups.

+	* 1 subnet is always in 1 AZ.

+	* NAT Gateways are redundant inside the AZ.
+They start at 5 Gbps and scales to 45 Gbps.
+No patching is required.
+They are not associated with any Security Groups.
+They are automatically assigned a public IP address when created.

+	* To create an AZ-independent architecture, create a NAT gateway in each AZ and configure your routing to ensure resources use the NAT gateway in the same AZ.

+	* Security Groups are stateful - if you send a request from your instance, the response traffic for that request is allowed to flow regardless of inbound Security Group rules.

+	* Network ACLs:
+		* **Default:** Allows all outbound and inbound traffic.
+		* **Custom:** Denies all outbound and inbound traffic until you add rules.

+	* You can associate a network ACL with multiple subnets; however, a subnet can be associated with only 1 network ACL at a time.
+Network ACLs contain a numbered list of rules that are evaluated in order, starting with the lowest numbered rule.

+	* Network ACLs are stateless; responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).

+	* Each subnet in your VPC must be associated with a network ACL.
+If you do not explicitly associate a subnet with a network ACL, it will automatically be associated with the default network ACL.

+	* Blocking IP addresses is done using network ACLs, and not Security Groups.

 1. AWS VPN.